 To see my other posts on Karl Barth, see my category: Karl Barth

-3 replies on “Advice about exploring Karl Barth’s ecclesiology in Church Dogmatics IV/2 67.4 “The Order of the Community””
+3 responses to “Advice about exploring Karl Barth’s ecclesiology in Church Dogmatics IV/2 67.4 “The Order of the Community””

 I’ve also found the article on Barth in the Blackwell collection “The Modern Theologians” ed. by David Ford and now in it’s third ed. very helpful on the layout and topics of the Dogmatics.